 CAUTION: Care must be exercised in using the SU command.
 Improper use may result in changing communications parameters (address, baud rate, parity) which will result in a loss of communications between the host and the module.
 In some cases the user may have to resort to using Default Mode to restore the proper setups.
-The recommended procedure is to first use the Read Setup (RS) command to to examine the existing setup data before proceeding with the SU command.
+The recommended procedure is to first use the Read Setup (RS) command to examine the existing setup data before proceeding with the SU command.

-Byte 1 contains the module (channel) address.
-The address is stored as the ASCII code for the string character used to address the module.
+Byte 1 contains the module (base-channel) address.
+The module contains four channels but only the base channel or channel 0 address is specified in the SetUp message.
+The microprocessor automatically assigns the next three consecutive ASCII values as channel addresses for channels one thru 3.
+The address is stored as the ASCII code for the string character used to address channel 0 of the module.
 In our example command \$1SU31070080, the first byte '31' is the ASCII code for the character '1'.
 If our sample command is sent to a module, the EEPROM will be loaded with the address '1', which in this particular case remains unchanged.
-To change the module address to '2', byte 1 of the SetUp command becomes '32', which is the ASCII code for the character '2'.
+To change the module base-channel address to '2', byte 1 of the SetUp command becomes '32', which is the ASCII code for the character '2'.
 Now the command will look like this: \$1SU32070080.
-When this command is sent, the module address is changed from '1' to '2' and will no longer respond to address '1'.
+When this command is sent, the module base-channel address is changed from '1' to '2' and will no longer respond to address '1'.
+Keep record of module addresses in order to avoid overlaps in channel addressing.

 When using the SU command to change the address of a module, be sure to record the new address in a place that is easily retrievable.
 The only way to communicate with a module with an unknown address is with the Default Mode.
+Note that when communicating with a module in Default Mode the module will respond with the address value of channel 0 unless the channel was properly addressed.
+Therefore if address 'a' is sent to a module in default mode that is addressed as 0 thru 3, channel 0 data is returned.
+But if the same module is addressed as '2', channel 2 data is returned.

 The most significant bit of byte 1 (bit 7) must be set to '0'.
-In addition, there

-\$00, \$0D, \$24, \$23, \$7B, \$7D which are ASCII codes for the characters NUL, CR, \$, #, { and }.
+In addition, there are six ASCII codes that are illegal for use as an address to any channel.
+These codes are \$00, \$0D, \$24, \$23, \$7B, \$7D which are ASCII codes for the characters NUL, CR, \$, #, { and }.
 Using these codes for an address will cause an ADDRESS ERROR and the setup data will remain unchanged.
 This leaves a total of 122 possible addresses that can be loaded with the SU command.
+Take care not to assign channel 0 values within three values of an illegal address value as the microprosser automatically assigns the next three consecutive vales to the channel 0 value.
 It is highly recommended that only ASCII codes for printable characters be used (\$21 to \$7E) which greatly simplifies system debugging with a dumb terminal.
 Refer to Appendix A for a list of ASCII codes.
 Table 5.1 lists the printable ASCII codes that may be used as addresses.